Chart Color Schemes

 North Albury features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 60.3% of all households, including 19.6% couples with children, 23.2% couples without children, and 16.0% single parent families.
-Non-family households account for the remaining 39.7%, with lone person households at 35.9% and group households comprising 3.8%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 60.3% of all households, including 19.6% couples with children, 23.2% couples without children, and 16.0% single parent families.
+Non-family households constitute the remaining 39.7%, with lone person households at 35.9% and group households comprising 3.8% of the total.
+The median household size is 2.2 people, smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households